Paperlike Screen Protector Review

 Writing Experience

-Writing was where I noticed the greatest amount of difference with the Paperlike Screen Protector.
+Writing was where I noticed the greatest amount of difference.
 After all, it is meant to simulate paper, right?
 Well, yes.
 And it does a great job at it.
-The grainy texture, combined with the lack of glare led the Apple Pencil to roll off on the device better.
+The grainy texture, combined with the lack of glare, led the Apple Pencil to roll off on the device better.

 Writing has turned into a much more enjoyable experience now.
 There were times when I preferred using a journal or notebook, especially for longer, more drawn-out sessions.
-But now, I reach out to my iPad Pro to jot down some notes a lot more with this protector installed.
+But now, I prefer my iPad.

 Drawing Experience